jdelic/saltshaker/README.md

 ### Vault database backend
-Generally, if you run on multiple VMs sharing a physical server, choose the `mysql` or `postgresql` backends and choose backup intervals and Vault credential leases with a possible outage in mind.
+Generally, if you run on multiple VMs sharing a physical server, choose the `postgresql` backend and choose backup intervals and Vault credential leases with a possible outage in mind.
 Such a persistent backend will not be highly available, but unless you distribute your VMs across multiple physical machines, your setup will not be HA anyway.
 So it's better to fail in a way that let's your restore service easily.

-Running this setup from this Salt recipe requires at least one server in the local environment to have the `secure-database` role as it will host the Vault MySQL database.
-The Salt recipe will automatically set up a `vault` database on the `secure-database` role if the vault pillar has the backend set to `mysql` or `postgresql`, because the `top.sls` file shipped from this repo assigns the `vault.database` state to the `secure-database` role.
+Running this setup from this Salt recipe requires at least one server in the local environment to have the `database` role as it will host the Vault PostgresSQL database.
+The Salt recipe will automatically set up a `vault` database on the `database` role if the vault pillar has the backend set  `postgresql`, because the `top.sls` file shipped from this repo assigns the `vault.database` state to the `database` role.

-To enable this backend, set the Pillar `[server environment].vault.backend` to `mysql` or `postgresql` and assign one server the role `secure-database` (this salt configuration doesn't support database replication) and at least one server the `vault` role.
+To sum up: To enable this backend, set the Pillar `[server environment].vault.backend` to `postgresql` and assign exactly one server the `database` role (this salt configuration doesn't support database replication) and at least one server the `vault` role.

 [More information at the Vault website.](https://vaultproject.io/docs/config/index.html)